Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 The first print
 ---------------

-Now to start your first print.
+To start your first print.
 You can either load your own file, or choose one of the preloaded prints inside the local library.
 To print one of the preloaded files, navigate to the library tab and then select the Local Library.

 .. image:: images/prints1.png
   :alt: library